yoggys/yoggys/README.md

 I have a lot of interests and I'm learning new things all the time 🌱

-I am currently a student at the Warsaw University of Technology in Poland 😄
+I am currently a student of the Warsaw University of Technology at the faculty of Physics in Poland 😄

 My main programming language is Python.
 I'm also Verified BOT Developer on Discord! 🤔